RTEMS/rtems-docs/user/start/bsp-build.rst

 If ``not found`` is printed the tools are not correctly installed or the path has not been correctly set.
-Check the contents of the path :file:`$HOME/quick-start/rtems/6/bin` manually and if :file:`sparc-rtems6-gcc` is present the path is wrong.
+Check the contents of the path :file:`$HOME/quick-start/rtems/@rtems-ver-major@/bin` manually and if :file:`sparc-rtems@rtems-ver-major@-gcc` is present the path is wrong.
 If the file cannot be found return to :ref:`QuickStartTools` and install the tools again.

 The first step is to configure the BSP.
 There are various BSP build configuration options available.
 Some options are BSP-specific.
 Each section